Automatic Selective Door Operation

 The Automatic Selective Door Operation system begins by verifying the platform configuration to ensure that doors open only at the correct locations.
 It uses odometry, in conjunction with GNSS and data from the ASDO Station Database, to locate the train and identify the station.
 This information determines the number of doors to open and on which side(s) of the train.
 If necessary, balises or beacons can also be utilised.

-• Selective Door Operation: The crew manually selects the doors that can be safely opened.
+Selective Door Operation allows the crew to manually select the doors that can be safely opened.